gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	allowing that lower-order relation to persist as a durable corridor without prematurely promoting it toward threshold-nearing joint return
 -	allowing that durable lower-order corridor to strengthen further without cheating across the next threshold
 -	and then allowing that strengthening corridor to approach the re-promotion boundary without prematurely crossing into threshold-nearing joint choreography
+-	allowing that strengthening durable lower-order corridor to cross into threshold-nearing re-promotion without prematurely restoring stable joint choreography
+-	and then allowing that threshold-nearing return to persist across another slice as an occupied boundary state without cheating into stable joint recovery

 This is a good sign that TU can remain structurally disciplined even when the field changes.